OliWenman/geant4tomosim/README.md

 # What is Geant4TomoSim?
 It utilizes the C++ toolkit Geant4 that simulates particles through matter for tomography simulations.
-A user can easily setup their experiment via macro files and run it from Python.
+A user can easily setup their experiment via macro files and then create a python script to run their simulation.

 # Required dependcies
 - Geant4 10.04
-- Geant4 mpi
 - xraylib 3.30
 - GCC Compiler 8.0 or higher
 - Cmake 2.7 or higher